Your Trusted Source For All Things Sports & Health Tech Related

 Friday night I got along to a Heath Startup Weekend based at the Translational Research Institute, in an impressive facility behind the Princess Alexandra hospital.
 We have been interfacing with the startup community for some time so it was an excellent opportunity to do something a little more immersive as well as see what is happening in the health tech space.
 Health tech is interesting for us, because as the wearables market matures its a somewhat obvious progression to move into health, where ambulatory assessment is seen as increasingly advantageous to control skyrocketing patient care and assessment costs in a longitudinal sense.
 At the welcome drinks, there was an opportunity to speak to a lot of random people and it’s nice to experience serendipity of meeting people, on a similar path and hear what they were up to both personally and institutionally with others doing intrapreneurial things at other institutions in South East Queensland.

-The weekend was facilitated by Aaron Kirkby, of River City Labs with a key note by peripeptic academic and then some Clarence Tan.
+The weekend was facilitated by Aaron Kirkby, of River City Labs with a keynote by peripeptic academic and then some Clarence Tan.
 Plenty of grist for the mill for these two as the same old messages coming out of the sports technology community ring true here as well.
 Moore’s Law, disruptive technology etc..
 Its a most exciting time to be alive said someone most of the country liked (at one stage anyway).

 The premise is simple: get some entrepreneurial type people in a big room, lock the doors and see what happens under the guidance of master chef Kirkby.

-is in Brisbane ( the first one outside of New York EVER!) thats it for me and a shame too as wearables featured in quite a few of the pitches!.
-But hope too get back on the sunday for a look at the final projects.
+Unfortunately, with a fully committed weekend, did I mention the world science fair is in Brisbane ( the first one outside of New York EVER!) that’s it for me and a shame too as wearables featured in quite a few of the pitches!.
+But hope to get back on the Sunday for a look at the final projects.